Tools for the evaluation

 If you can’t easily see the links, use the toolbar and click the Doc Info tab, then List links.
 This opens a new window listing all the links on the page—not just those in the content you need to assess.
 Find where the content links start in the list.
 The first column shows the link text and the text alternative for any images used as links.
 The second shows the link address.
-For level A or AA conformance, links can rely on the nearby context for meaning.
+For level A or AA conformance, links can rely on context (the rest of the text in the sentence, for example) for meaning.
 But it’s best if they don’t so users don’t need to read the surrounding content to figure out where a link will lead them.

 [Guidelines 2.4.4 and 2.4.9]